 Register for our online training here

 Training exercises help to facilitate safe and efficient operations during a response.
 CP offers training on railroad incident emergency response for local emergency responders.
-Agencies that want training may contact Community Connect at 1-800-766-7912 or
+Agencies that would like training may contact Community Connect at 1-800-766-7912 or

 CP's training rail car, CP911, is a DOT111 general service car that has been converted into a training tank car for First Responders.
 It allows responders to see firsthand what they may encounter in the unlikely event of a derailment or Non Accidental Release (NAR).
-CP HazMat Officers will use CP911 to train responders on the construction, identifiable markings, valves, and general operations of a tank car.
+CP Hazardous Materials & Emergency Response Officers use the CP911 to train responders on the construction, identifiable markings, valves, and general operations of a tank car.

-CP911 will also complement existing training activities.
-We can bring First Responders into rail yards and conduct larger training events using the CP911 tank car to replicate Dangerous Goods incident response.
+CP911 also complements other parallel training activities and exercises.
+In larger scale exercises, first responders are brought into rail yards and use the CP911 tank car to replicate Dangerous Goods incident response.

 CP911 is one more resource available to the communities through which we operate in our ongoing commitment to safety.